 After the screening, if you are eligible for UFE, you can schedule your onsite or telehealth consultation.
 State-of-the-art equipment at our Fibroid Institute Dallas North office offers availability of onsite ultrasound and MRI imaging, allowing for a much more efficient evaluation of each patient’s candidacy for UFE.
 Depending on insurance, a patient can have her MRI and be seen immediately afterward, even possibly get scheduled during the same visit for her UFE.
 Most major medical insurance providers cover the cost of UFE.

 At Fibroid Institute Dallas, we are dedicated to helping you become #FibroidFree.
-Dr. Suzanne Slonim and Dr. Uma Reddy are the North Texas fibroid specialists you need in your corner.
+Dr. Suzanne Slonim is the North Texas fibroid specialist you need in your corner.
 Get started now by calling 214-838-6440 or completing the form below.

 *All patient stories are true.
 Names and/or photos may be changed to protect patient confidentiality.